Compassionate Paternity Attorneys Serving San Mateo, CA

 Issues of paternity in a family can be an incredibly sensitive topic to resolve that can have a significant impact on the lives and futures of both parents and children involved.
 In these intricate, emotionally charged cases, a legal professional can help you discuss your options and successfully navigate the complexities of paternity law.
-The Schoenberg Family Law Group, P.C. is well-equipped to handle such delicate, highly sensitive family law situations, with a team of compassionate, sympathetic professionals available to help you resolve any matters of paternity law.
+The San Mateo paternity lawyer at Schoenberg Family Law Group, P.C. is well-equipped to handle such delicate, highly sensitive family law situations, with a team of compassionate, sympathetic professionals available to help you resolve any matters of paternity law.

 The Benefits of Establishing Paternity

+California law recognizes that the state has an interest in establishing paternity for all children.
+Paternity is critical in order to obtain a child support order and give children access to all of their legal rights and available benefits, including health insurance and inheritance.
 Paternity can provide a number of benefits not only to the child, but to the parents as well.
 Most importantly, it offers a chance for both father and child to establish a relationship as biological family members, and develop a true family in the years to come.

 Additionally, establishing paternity also offers financial benefits.
 The child will be entitled to health insurance under his or her father, along with any necessary child support.
 The child will also have a right to inherit his or her father’s estate.
+Without establishing paternity, a child would have no legal entitlement to claim the benefits connected to his or her father – meaning the child would miss out on important financial support.
+Failing to establish paternity can also eliminate emotional ties that a child may otherwise develop with his or her father.

 Establishing Paternity of Your Children